orendain/DemeoMods/README.md

 - Normal start cards plus The Leviathan and Barbaric Chainwhip
 - The Leviathan now Tangles enemies that it chains
 - Barbaric Chainwhip damage increased to 3
+- Howl of the Ancients now also confuses enemies as well as weakening them
 - Grapple costs 0 Action Points
 - Grapple and Launching a Lamp can now be used in the same turn
 - A NEW non-damaging Net card that roots an enemy in place and can be reused every 3 rounds